-Traffic will undoubtedly increase, and, moreover, the Punjab Government will have the means of getting full information, in case the Indus should again be blocked up in any part of its course.
-In the latter respect, the conquest of Gilgit, with Yasseen, Hoonza, and Nagar, is really very valuable, as it places under a friendly Native State the only great tributary of the Indus concerning which the British Government has hitherto been unable to get any reliable information.
-This tributary, moreover, is, in my opinion, the one on which the late great flood of the Indus was generated.
+Traffic will undoubtedly increase, and moreover the Punjab Government will have the means of getting full information in case the Indus should again be blocked up in any part of its own course or that of its tributary streams.
+In this latter respect the conquest of Gilgit with Yassín, Hoonza and Nagar is really very valuable, as it places under a friendly native state, the only great tributary of the Indus concerning which the British Government has hitherto been unable to get any reliable information.
+This tributary moreover is, in my opinion, the one in which the last great flood of the Indus was generated.

-If these countries are in thorough subjection to the Maharajah, such a calamity as the cataclysm of 1858 ought not again to befall British subjects on the Indus, without their having, at any rate, full warning, even if it were not possible to prevent or mitigate it by the scientific application of labor, as it most probably would be.
+If these countries are in thorough subjection to the Maharajah such a calamity as the cataclysm of 1858 ought not again to befall British subjects on the Indus without their having at any rate full warning; even if it were not possible to prevent or mitigate its evil effects by the scientific application of labour, as it most probably would be.